Lanthanum (By mouth)

 Lanthanum Carbonate (LAN-tha-num KAR-bo-nate)

-Lowers phosphate levels in patients with end-stage kidney disease who are on dialysis.
+Lowers phosphate levels in people who have end-stage kidney disease.

 FosrenolThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to lanthanum.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Take this medicine with a meal or immediately after a meal.